 BOOST LLC Can Help You With Talent Acquisition

 We understand the challenges so many government contractors are facing in the midst of this global talent shortage.
 We also understand the work it takes to overcome those challenges and bring great new people on board.

-If you’re a government contractor and you’re struggling to hire, Contact Us today and let’s talk about how we can assist.
+If you’re a government contractor and you’re struggling to hire, maybe it’s time to think about recruiting services for government contractors.
+Contact Us today and let’s talk about how we can assist.

 About Stephanie Alexander, BOOST’s Founder & CEO

 Stephanie Alexander has spent more decades than she wants to admit supporting high growth government contractors with an eye towards their bottom line.
 She is the CEO and founder of BOOST LLC which supports back-office functions for government contractors.
 She is a co-founder and Partner at govmates, a free teaming platform and technology scouting tool to connect business across the federal landscape.